Things to Do in Asheville This Weekend -- August 17-19, 2018

 Updated Monday, August 13, 2018 by Jason Tarr

 When you visit Asheville, make sure not to limit your adventures to the city center.
 Get out and explore!
 You’ll find surrounding communities such as Leicester and Fairview offer unique experiences and beautiful vistas.

 Leicester hosts its biggest event of the year this weekend, with a self-guided art studio tour.
 Fairview offers up a barn dance and a country carnival.

 While enjoying these events, check out the “hidden gems” in these communities such as great local restaurants and shops.

-Plan your trip to Asheville by utilizing our easy-to-use search to check room availability and rates at Asheville area accommodations.
-And, you can check events for any date by using our events calendar search.
+Plan your trip to the Asheville area by utilizing our easy-to-use search to check room availability and rates at Asheville area accommodations.
+And, you can check events for any date by using our online events calendar search.

-Here’s a look at what you can enjoy this weekend in Asheville:
+Here’s a look at what you can enjoy this weekend in and around Asheville:

 Pack Square Park, Downtown Asheville

 Experience Shindig on the Green, a free, outdoor, mountain bluegrass music and dance festival.
 The shindigs take place in the heart of downtown Asheville at Pack Square Park on eight Saturday nights throughout the summer months (June through early September).
 In addition to scheduled stage shows, Shindig on the Green features informal performances and jam sessions on the stage and around the park.
 Bring a lawn chair or a blanket and enjoy.
 The performances begin at about 7 p.m. or “along about sundown” as folks around here like to say!
 See our guide to Shindig on the Green for more information.

 Saturday (August 18), 11 a.m. to 4 p.m.